-Saving is a brilliant habit to get in to and the very first thing you should look at when starting to save is building an "emergency fund".
+Saving is a brilliant habit to get in to.
+The very first thing you should look at when starting to save is building an "emergency fund".

-This fund aims to give you an emergency buffer should you lose your job, or are faced with an unexpected expense that would ordinarily cripple your finances.
+This fund aims to give you a buffer should you lose your job, or be faced with an unexpected expense that would otherwise cripple your finances.

 It will also give you some peace of mind, not to mention a feeling of some control in a situation where you might otherwise find yourself needing to borrow money.